piroor/treestyletab/README.md

 * <details id="other-topics-how-to-donate-to-this-project"><summary>How to <a href="https://github.com/piroor/treestyletab/issues/761">donate</a> to this project?</summary>

-  Thanks, but sorry, I have no plans to accept any dontations for these reasons:
+  Thanks, but sorry, I have no plans to accept any donations for these reasons:

   * The biggest reason is: because I want to keep me as the prime user of this project.
     I want to keep having a privilege to say "no" about requests that do not match my vision.